 Hundreds of Indigenous students from the Seven Oaks School Division will gather for two days at the Canadian Museum for Human Rights (CMHR) this week to connect, celebrate their culture and discover how they can take action for human rights.

-The gathering – called “Rise Up” – is a highlight of the year for Grade 8 to 12 students in an innovative cultural education course - will open in a new tab designed to help Indigenous youth connect with the teachings of their families and communities.
+The gathering – called “Rise Up” – is a highlight of the year for Grade 8 to 12 students in an innovative cultural education course designed to help Indigenous youth connect with the teachings of their families and communities.

 “Throughout the school year, students join Elders and teachers outside the classroom to learn about ceremony, identity, belonging, responsibility and purpose,” said Sherri Denysuik, Indigenous Education Lead for the Seven Oaks School Division.
 “Students not only move closer to their goal of completing high school, but also have the opportunity to transform and heal their own lives.”